Dental Implants — McKinney, TX

 While traditional tooth replacement options like dentures and dental bridges need to be replaced after a few years of use, dental implants boast an astonishing success rate of over 95% even 10 years after they’re placed!
 In fact, you can easily expect your dental implants to last a lifetime.
 This is largely thanks to their unique way of replacing missing teeth both above and below the gumline.
 At Marble Dental Care, we’re proud to offer start-to-finish convenience since Dr. Hegazin can perform every step of the procedure right here in our office.
 Here’s how dental implants work in McKinney and what you can expect.

 Initial Dental Implant Consultation

-The success of your new smile relies of the right foundation.
+The success of your new smile relies on the right foundation.
 During your initial consultation, we’ll take digital X-rays and use our state-of-the-art CBCT scanner to assess your oral health and map out your treatment.
-This information will tell us if you need to complete any preliminary treatments like periodontal therapy, bone grafting, or a sinus lift to ensure the success of your dental implant.
+This information will tell us if you need to complete any preliminary treatments like periodontal therapy, bone grafting, or a sinus lift to ensure the success of your dental implants in McKinney.
 Once your oral health is on track and you’re ready for your brand-new smile, we can schedule your implant surgery.

 Dental Implant Surgery

 After you’ve healed from any previous treatments, you’re ready to have your implant posts strategically placed into your jawbone.
 Dr. Hegazin is an implant dentist in McKinney who has undergone advanced training in implant dentistry to perform this step in-office.
 This saves time and money while you benefit from one trusted dental team from start to finish.

 You will return home to recover and spend the next 3-6 months allowing a process called osseointegration to occur.
 The implant posts stimulate your jaw to encourage new bone growth.
 This allows your jaw to fuse to the posts over the next several months.
 After your jawbone is healed, you can undergo the final 2 stages of your treatment to place your abutments and your restorations.
 The metal abutments will serve as connectors between your customized restoration and dental implants.